ClaudiaLie/MS_4_FitIt/README.md

 A full manual testing file can be found [here.](https://github.com/ClaudiaLie/MS_4_FitIt/blob/main/readme/testing.md)

-- For python code validation I have been using [pep8 online](http://pep8online.com/)
+- For python code validation I have been using [pep8 online](http://pep8online.com/):

+    + Lines left too long just when breaking them would have compromised the code integrity.

 - For HTML validation I have used [validatorW3](https://validator.w3.org/)
 - For CSS validation I have used [jigsaw.W3](https://jigsaw.w3.org/css-validator/)
 - For responsiveness testing I have used Google DevTools